 Ghunsa Khola HPP is a 71.5MW hydro power project.
 It is planned on Ghunsa Khola river/basin in Mechi, Nepal.
-The project is currently in permitting stage.
-It will be developed in single phase.
-The project construction is likely to commence in 2023 and is expected to enter into commercial operation in 2025.
+According to GlobalData, who tracks and profiles over 170,000 power plants worldwide, the project is currently at the permitting stage.
+It will be developed in a single phase.
+The project construction is likely to commence in 2024 and is expected to enter into commercial operation in 2026.
+Buy the profile here.

 Description